• Home

 Transfer the tart pans to wire racks and let cool completely.

-For the Butterscotch Pudding
+For the Butterscotch Pudding:

 In another small saucepan, combine the brown sugar, cornstarch, and salt.
-Stir in the milk and whisk to combine.

-Remove from the heat and add the butter and whiskey.
+Remove from heat and add the caramel.

 Keep whisking vigorously for about 1 minute to cool the pudding slightly.
-Let the pudding sit for about 15 minutes.

 To assemble the tarts:

-Whisk the pudding one more time until smooth.
-Divide the pudding equally among the tart shells an sprinkle some crumbled Butterfinger bar over the pudding.
 Cover the tarts with plastic wrap and put them in the refrigerator for about 2 hours before serving.

 The tarts can be stored, tightly covered, in the refrigerator for up to 2 days.

-1. Kristine says
+Kristine says

 Whata funny & cute story!
 Those tarts look lovely!!

-2. Dana McCauley says
+Dana McCauley says

 That is the best story ever!
 I have been chagrined as a food writer to see my stock in trade (recipes) devalued so badly over the last decade by all the free content on the internet.
 That someone realized that recipe writing has value is heartening to the extreme.